Search

 The Inca Trail to Machu Picchu

-It’s no surprise that every keen adventure traveller wants to take on the Inca Trail and witness the mighty Machu Picchu in all its glory.
-The Inca were a highly organised civilisation and created many paths throughout the Andes in a network they called Qhapaq Ñan.
-The most famous of all the paths is known simply as Camino Inca or The Inca Trail to Machu Picchu, the royal route to the remnants of the breathtaking mountaintop city of Machu Picchu.
-The Inca Trail is a classic example of why the journey is often just as fantastic as the final destination itself.
-Along the pathways you will witness various other Incan archeological sites as well as lush Andean scenery, often sharing the walkways with llamas and other wildlife.
+The Inca Trail is on almost every adventurer’s ‘to-do’ list!
+And rightly so.
+Who wouldn’t want to witness the mighty Machu Picchu in all its glory?
+A highly organised civilisation, the Incas created many paths throughout the Andes in a network called Qhapaq Ñan.
+Camino Inca or The Inca Trail to Machu Picchu is the most famous route to the remnants of the breathtaking mountaintop city of Machu Picchu.
+The Inca Trail is a classic example of why the journey is often just as fantastic as the final destination.
+Along the pathways you will see other Incan archeological sites and lush Andean scenery.
+You may find llamas and other wildlife walking alongside you.
+What’s not to love?

-A permit is required before you commence the Inca Trail trek.
-The trail is also closed during February for conservation and cleaning.
+Yes, you will always need to hike the Inca Trail trek.
+The trail is closed during February for conservation and cleaning.
 In order to preserve the Inca Trail Trek and its surrounds, the Peruvian authorities cap the number of Inca Trail trekking permits to 500 per day.
 This number includes trekkers, guides, porters and other support staff.
-Permits often sell out several months in advance and you must book well ahead to secure your place, particularly if you want to trek in the high season between May and September.
+Permits often sell out several months in advance and you must book well ahead to secure your place.

 An experienced guide with extensive local historical and archaeological knowledge will always lead your trek.
 Along the way, you will pass many Inca ruins, and your guide will conduct short tours wherever possible.
 A team of porters will carry all the equipment, leaving you with just a small daypack.
 Tours often include local cooks who will prepare three meals daily (while camping) and provide hot drinks and snacks.

-You usually get camping gear and cooking equipment, but we recommend you refer to the exact tour details of your chosen operator for specific tour details.
-Porters carry equipment ahead, arriving to set up camp before trekkers arrive.
+Check with your tour operator.
+Many provide camping gear and cooking equipment.
+Professional porters carry equipment ahead, arriving to set up camp before trekkers arrive.
 This gives them plenty of time to set up camp and prepare dinner.
-When you enter camp, you can collect your duffle bag and access your clothes/toiletries.
 The porters usually also provide a small bowl of warm water, soap and a small flannel/towel for every person to wash their hands when reaching camp and each morning.
-Campfires are not permitted, so there is not a lot to do after dinner, and most people retire to bed early.
+Campfires are not permitted.
 Please note that campsites are subject to change depending on availability.
 At the Inca Trail trek briefing, you will be advised of the exact campsites where you will stay.

 A four-season* (or -10) bag is recommended for the winter months.
 At other times, you will probably be fine in a 3-season (or -4/-5) bag, although this depends on how much you feel the cold and is given as a guideline only.
 Roll mats are provided on the Inca Trail; however, for greater comfort and warmth, Thermarest-style mattresses can also be hired in Cusco for US$15.